The Effect of the Lockdowns Has Been the Gutting of Small Businesses

 The Real Problem with Lockdowns: The Business Dimension

-It will come as no surprise to longtime readers of this website that I am wholeheartedly against lockdowns.
+It will come as no surprise to longtime readers of this website that I am wholeheartedly against the lockdowns created by the China-connected “Dr.” Fauci.
 While they might be necessary if this disease was truly dangerous and deadly, like the Black Death or Spanish Flu of 1918 were, the simple truth is that the Chinese Flu is nowhere near that deadly or dangerous.

 But, while I am against lockdowns, I don’t think that most of the anger directed at them focuses on the worst part, the effect of the lockdowns on small businesses.
 Those businesses, the backbone of the middle class and the American economy, have been absolutely gutted by government mandates.

 Think your mask is completely useless?
 Mad at your governor’s Covid policies and the effect of the lockdowns, which has been the destruction of small businesses?
 Then order one of these to show your displeasure!
-Buy one here: https://teespring.com/this-mask-is-usel-october-2020
+Buy one here: I Love My Freedom

 Too few conservatives and libertarians focus on that, myself included.
 We focus on the individual liberty and petty tyranny aspects of them.
 We rant and rave about the hypocrisy of Democrats that create horribly restrictive lockdown policies and then break their own rules.
 And, of course, we write and talk about the tyrannical side of these Chinese Flu lockdowns and what that acceptance of tyranny might mean for the future.